-- The IRS may assess excise tax penalties of \$100 per day (up to \$200 per day if more than one qualified beneficiary is affected from the same family) for each day a plan fails to comply with COBRA.189 - For single employer plans, the overall limit on the liability for tax penalties for failures due to reasonable cause (and not willful neglect) is \$500,000.190 - Qualified beneficiaries may sue to recover statutory penalties of \$110 per day for a plan's failure to provide him or her with an Initial COBRA or Election Notice under COBRA.191 - Qualified beneficiaries can sue to recover COBRA coverage allegedly due under the plan.
-In these cases, the Plan Sponsor, Plan Administrator or the insurance company can become obligated to provide COBRA coverage. - Other relief may be available to qualified beneficiaries based on a plan's failure to provide him or her with an initial or election notice.192 - The Court is permitted in a COBRA lawsuit to award attorneys' fees and interest to the prevailing party.193
+- The IRS may assess excise tax penalties of \$100 per day (up to \$200 per day if more than one qualified beneficiary from the same family is affected) for each day a plan fails to comply with COBRA. - For single employer plans, the overall limit on the liability for excise tax penalties for failures due to reasonable cause (and not willful neglect) is \$500,000.

+- Qualified beneficiaries may sue to recover statutory penalties of \$110 per day for a plan's failure to provide him or her with the General Notice or the COBRA or Election Notice. - Qualified beneficiaries can sue to recover COBRA coverage allegedly due under the plan.
+In these cases, the employer, Plan Administrator or the insurance company can become obligated to provide COBRA coverage. - Other relief may be available to qualified beneficiaries based on a plan's failure to provide him or her with the General Notice or COBRA Election Notice. - The Court is permitted in a COBRA lawsuit to award attorneys' fees and interest to the prevailing party.